scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/architecture.md

 ### Actor model

 Actor model enables high performance and concurrent processing of messages from device transport layer as long as server-side API calls.
-ThingsBoard uses Akka as an actor system implementation.
+Pacificsoft uses Akka as an actor system implementation.
 There are two main actors related to the rule engine: Rule Chain Actor and Rule Node Actor.

 #### Rule Chain Actor